MohitGoel92/HR-Salary-Justification/README.md

+# HR Salary Justification

 **Task:**

 We are working within the HR department in a company and are about to hire a new employee.
 We are about to negotiate the salary.
 The new hire has 20+ years of experience and says he/she used to earn a salary of £160,000, therefore being the desired minimum salary for their new role.
 The HR team has reached out to the new hire's previous employer to verify, but they only sent back a table of salaries that the company uses to band their employees.
 They also stated that he/she was a regional manager for two years and it takes 4 years to go from regional manager to partner.
 Lets predict if his/her claim is truth or bluff.
 Our task therefore being to predict the salary of someone who is at level 6.5 (mid way between regional manager and partner).

-# Polynomial Linear Regression
+## Polynomial Linear Regression

-# HR Salary Justification

 Polynomial regression is also referred to as Polynomial Linear Regression as "Linear" refers to the coefficients of the (X)^i terms.
 We do not require feature scaling as we are only adding polynomial terms to the multiple linear regression function, therefore using the linear regression library (sklearn.linear_model).